Frequently Asked Questions

 WHY ARE THE AUTO ROAD VANS CALLED "STAGES"?

-Before there were cars (and vans), visitors to the Auto Road traveled in horse drawn stages.
+Before there were cars (and vans), visitors to the Carriage Road, as it used to be called, traveled in horse drawn stages.
 That’s how we have been referring to them ever since.
 Please click here for more history.

 CAN I TAKE AN ATV UP THE AUTO ROAD?